-Barking Up The Wrong Tree
+Barking Up The Wrong Tree: Idiom Meaning, Origin, and Examples

-A dog barking up the wrong tree.
+Barking up the wrong tree.

-Silly dog, it’s the other tree!
+Silly dog, the cat is in the other tree!

-The Origin Of ‘Barking Up The Wrong Tree’
+Origin of ‘Barking Up The Wrong Tree’

 What’s the origin of the phrase ‘barking up the wrong tree’?
 This common expression is believed to come from dogs and hunting.
 Here is why: